Graduate Handbook: Musicology

 The exam will require the student to write three essays.
 He or she will have one hour to complete each essay.
 The related-field professor and second faculty advisor will write the questions, grade the written exam, and conduct the oral portion of the exam.

 Approximately six weeks before the exam the student will receive two possible topics for each essay.
 Two days before the exam the related-field professor will communicate to the student which of each pair of possibilities will appear on the exam and provide the student with specific prompts for each essay.
 The student may bring scores to the exam.
-The exam is to be handwritten, but the student does not have to write in blue books.

 1. The first essay will be on a topic that concerns methodology.
 The topic will most likely be taken from MUMH 5020, which is required for the related field.
 It may also be taken from another course, subject to area approval.